 Johnigan also has established Baylor as one of the nation's leaders in development of catchers.
 During Johnigan's time on staff, Baylor catchers have been named All-Big 12 Conference eight times, ABCA All-Midwest Region five times and eight have signed professional contracts with Major League organizations.

 That list starts with Kelly Shoppach, who was a 2001 unanimous first-team All-America selection, won the Johnny Bench Award as the nation's top collegiate catcher and was a second-round draft pick of the Boston Red Sox.
-Shoppach went on to play for the Cleveland Indians, who reached the 2007 American League Championship Series, and he is entering his 10th MLB season in 2014.
+Shoppach went on to play for the Cleveland Indians, who reached the 2007 American League Championship Series.
 Three other Baylor catchers -- Josh Ford (2003), Zach Dillon (2006) and Josh Ludy (2012) -- also have been Bench Award Semifinalists.

 During Johnigan's tenure at Mississippi State, the Bulldogs appeared in the NCAA regional in 1992 and 1993.
 Johnigan's primary responsibilities for the Bulldogs included coaching catchers, outfielders and hitters.
 In addition to his on-field duties, he also coordinated travel and umpire assignments.